Enagai-nagai/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 For this analysis, I focused on only the parent category "Theater" to see a more defined trend.

-* The graph shows that the number of successful campaigns increases from March and peaks in May, and then gradually decreases until December.
+* The number of successful campaigns shows a big fluctuation throughout the year, increasing from March and peaking in May, and then gradually decreasing until December.
 * On the other hand, it demonstrates that the number of failed campaigns fluctuates much less than that of successful campaigns.
-* The number of canceled campaigns is much more static and it's close to zero throughout the year.
+* The number of canceled campaigns is much more stable and it's close to zero throughout the year.

 ![Theater_Outcomes_vs_Launch](https://github.com/Enagai-nagai/kickstarter-analysis/blob/main/Images/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
-* We can see that the higher the goal is the less successful the campaign gets as an overall trend.
+* We can see that the higher the goal is the less successful the campaign gets as a general trend.
 It is more probable that the campaign is successful until the goal is 15000 to 19999 USD, however, it gets more likely to fail after the goal is over 20000 USD.
 * However, the graph shows a different trend for the range from 25000USD to 44999 USD, and there were more successful campaigns than failed ones when the goal was among from USD to 44999 USD.

 ![Outcomes Based on Goals](https://user-images.githubusercontent.com/99149443/160183310-5a650c94-6072-452f-8e66-4528f37860c4.png)